© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 User comfort and reduced physiological stress have been significantly improved with the introduction of garments incorporating permeable membrane and other technologies.
 This means people can operate longer and more efficiently in adverse conditions.

-The treadmill studies led to the development of the SATRA TM287 laboratory test method.
-In this test, a clothing fabric assembly (outer material, membrane and lining) is sealed across the top of a pot containing a measured amount of water.
-The pot sits in a warm water bath so that water vapour is generated below the fabric inside the pot.
+Another excellent test for analysing the breathability of materials or assemblies of materials is SATRA TM47:2019 – 'Water vapour permeability and absorption'.
+In this test, a clothing fabric assembly (outer material, membrane and lining) is sealed across the top of pots containing a measured amount of water.
+The pots sit in a warm water bath so that water vapour is generated below the fabric stretched across the pot opening.
 After a defined time the amount of moisture that has both permeated through the materials, and been absorbed into them, is determined.
-The results of this test were found to correlate very well with the treadmill studies – higher permeability results being obtained for materials found to be more comfortable on the treadmill.
-This test is now in routine use at SATRA and is proving to be a reliable means of classifying the performance of water resistant, permeable materials for clothing and can also be applied to gloves.
+The results of this test correlate very well with the human wear trials – higher permeability results being obtained for materials found to be more comfortable when incorporated into products worn by test subjects.
+This test is now in routine use at SATRA and is proving a reliable means of classifying the performance of water resistant, permeable materials for clothing and can also be applied to gloves.

 Sweating guarded hotplate